-Dampier has two major projects, namely the K2 Mine under the K2 Farm-in Joint Venture where Dampier has the right to earn 50% for the expenditure of up to $3M and 100% of the Ruby Plains Placer Gold Project (PDGP).
+Dampier has three major projects, including two exploration and one development project, namely the K2 Gold Mine under the K2 Farm-in Joint Venture where Dampier has the right to earn 50% for the expenditure of up to $3M and 100% of the Ruby Plains Placer Gold Project (PDGP).

 The K2 Mine lies on ML52/183 and is part of the tenement package originally secured by Dampier from Barrick Gold in 2010, referred to as the Plutonic Dome Gold Project (PGDP).